A mother’s love for her child is like nothing else in the world.

 By purchasing life insurance without a medical exam, typically called a paramedical, you can avoid: needles, nurses and liquid samples.

 NO-EXAM LIFE INSURANCE WHILE PREGNANT

 Good news – pregnancy does not preclude you from purchasing no exam life insurance.

 Think of it this way – Pregnancy, in and of itself, does not impact your ability to buy life insurance without an exam, rather – your weight, possible pregnancy complications, medications and overall health are factors life insurance underwriters will review during the application process.

 7 BEST REASONS TO BUY NO EXAM LIFE INSURANCE WHEN PREGNANT

-There are 7 important reasons why no exam life insurance might be a perfect fit when you’re pregnant:
+There are 7 important reasons why no exam life insurance might be a perfect fit for a pregnant individual:

 Reason 1: No Exam Is Quick

-No exam life insurance can take weeks off of the application process.
-For example, depending on the carrier, it’s possible to secure coverage in a matter of minutes.
+No-exam insurance can take weeks off of the application process.
+For example, depending on the insurer, it’s possible to secure the coverage amount in a matter of minutes.

 Conversely, a fully underwritten life insurance application takes, on average, around a month to issue.